 The programme Ukraine Regional Voices has worked with regional journalists to help inject proper balance into their coverage of the plight of Ukraine's nearly two million displaced persons (IDPs).

-The EU-funded 18-month programme was aimed at highlighting the IDP issue and improving the quality of reporting in the Ukrainian regional media.
+The EU-funded two year programme was aimed at highlighting the IDP issue and improving the quality of reporting in the Ukrainian regional media.

-Many of the journalists are IDPs.
+Many of the journalists were IDPs.
 The trainers helped them move beyond immediate crisis coverage to develop stories on how the displaced people integrate into host communities and the ongoing challenges they face.

 We are ensuring sensitive coverage through the use of authoritative sources on the IDP crisis.

-The production training workshops have been taking place away from direct conflict zones of Crimea and Donbass in the cities of Kharkiv, Zaporizhzya, Odessa, Poltava, Mykolaiv, Kherson, Lviv, Dnipro, Chernihiv, Ivano Frankivsk and Zhytomir.
+The production training workshops took place away from direct conflict zones of Crimea and Donbass in the cities of Kharkiv, Zaporizhzya, Odessa, Poltava, Mykolaiv, Kherson, Lviv, Dnipro, Chernihiv, Ivano Frankivsk and Zhytomir.

-In each region, stories are being filmed, written and edited with Thomson Foundation support, providing direct on-the-job training to reporters covering a challenging issue.
+In each region, stories were filmed, written and edited with Thomson Foundation support, providing direct on-the-job training to reporters covering a challenging issue.

 The programme has created a platform for media content and a network through which journalists continue to support each other and share material.